gabrielrcouto/php-gui/README.md

 Examples:

 - On Lazarus, the property "caption" is for the text of a button.
-On php-gui, the property name is "value" (like HTML).
+On php-gui, the property name is "value".
 - On Lazarus, "Edit" is the component for text input, on php-gui, it's "InputText".

 ### Compiling Lazarus App